-Below are just a few stories of the tens of thousands of children and families who lives have been affected by the adoption tax credit.
-If you would like to share your story about how the adoption tax credit has helped or would help your family if it were made refundable, post it on the Save the Adoption Tax Credit Facebook page.
+Below are a few stories of the tens of thousands of children and families who lives have been affected by the adoption tax credit.
+Please share your story about how the adoption tax credit has helped or would help your family if it were made refundable on the Save the Adoption Tax Credit Facebook page and Twitter (@AdoptTaxCredit).

 The Peach Family, Kansas City, Kansas

 In January 2009, Susan and Jay Peach’s niece’s children entered foster care.
 Kayla, Ethan, and Markus, ages 6 months to 3 years old, were separated from one another and moved several times in foster care.
 Susan and Jay were determined to bring them together into their family of five, so they spent their life savings to fight to have the children placed with them.
 The children were placed in their home in November 2009.

 Susan, a social worker, and Jay, a minister, had limited resources but did what needed to be done to care for Kayla, Ethan, and Markus.
 They provided the children with clothes and furniture, and purchased an eight-passenger van so their newly expanded family could travel in one vehicle.
 Because the children had experienced such turmoil in their short lives, Susan and Jay reduced their work hours and worked split shifts so one of them was always home.
 Susan explains, “We had never planned or positioned ourselves to raise six children, three of whom have significant special needs.
 We had depleted our savings, cut our income to facilitate their healing, and added un-thought of expenses, and we would do it all over again in a heartbeat.”